KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 He was on a train in Japan and saw a bored businessman playing with an LCD calculator.

-It inspired him to create a simple, handheld game with a two-bit screen (four total colors)
+It inspired him to create a simple, handheld game with a two-bit screen (four total colors).

 Despite its mixed reviews and the sophistication of its competitor Sega with its full-color screen, Game Boy won massively.